 To better service our consumers and members, we provide an easy solution for patients that request not to share their clinical information.
 Consumers and members can access opt out forms found under consumers on our website.
 Our form can be completed online, faxed, or mailed permitting patients to remove themselves (opt out) or reinstate themselves (opt back in) to the exchange.

 The Urgent Patient Activity Liaison service (uPAL) is a patient locator capability.
 For this resource, HSX uses admission discharge transfer (ADT) data feeds from its member hospitals as a database of locations for patients who have arrived for or completed care at regional hospitals.
-When HSX member hospitals receive an inquiry seeking information on one or more patients who may have required medical care, they can query HSX for information on where patients may have entered the regional healthcare system in order to find these individuals.
-May be used in mass crisis scenarios or more routine, individual cases.
-Assists both families and authorities.
+When HSX member hospitals receive an inquiry seeking information on one or more patients who may have received medical care, they can query HSX for information on where patients may have entered the regional healthcare system to locate these patients.
+This service is only utilized in times of crisis scenarios to assist both families and authorities.

 Utilizing the national Direct Project standards, HSX helps members send and receive confidential patient health information by Direct Secure Messaging.
 This service transmits secure, electronic messaging between providers directly into their Electronic Health Record (EHR).
 If an organization’s EHR cannot support direct, HSX can provide a secure portal for organizations to use.
 Webmail, a web-based platform, allows providers to receive any type of clinical information including but not limited to Continuity of Care Documents, Encounter Notification Service or Referrals.

 Our Provider Directory (PD) contains over 15,000 direct addresses for clinical providers who actively participate with HSX.
 Members can utilize our directory to send secure messages regarding patients including Continuity of Care (CCD) Documents to other providers on the patient’s care team.
 Through our PD, members can securely communicate beyond their organization with other HSX member-based providers and participants regarding patient care.